 The student's first step upon advancement to candidacy is normally to nominate a dissertation Committee.
-Once the student nominates a dissertation Committee and the PhD Working Group accepts the list, a letter recommending appointment of the dissertation Committee is sent by the department to the Division of Graduate Studies.
+Once the student nominates a dissertation Committee and the PhD Working Group accepts the list, the department submits the proposed committee to the Division of Graduate Studies for approval.
 For composition of the dissertation Committee see Roles and Responsibilities above.
-The Committee should be proposed to the Dean of the Division of Graduate Studies within one month of advancement to candidacy but in no case no later than six months after advancement to candidacy.
-At the time they nominate the Committee, the student also recommends a dissertation Committee chair, typically the faculty advisor.
+The Committee should be proposed to the Division of Graduate Studies no later than six months prior to the final dissertation defense.
+At the time they nominate the Committee, the student also recommends a dissertation Committee chair, typically the Faculty Advisor.
 The chair must be a member of the Architecture PhD Working Group.
 The establishment of the Committee should be done within one term of advancement to candidacy.
 If the recommended members are approved, the Division of Graduate Studies then sends each member a formal notice of appointment.

 The Committee consists of at least four members: the chair, one institutional representative, and two core members.
 All Committee members must be members of the Graduate Faculty.
 The dissertation chair shall not act as the chairperson of the comprehensive examination Committee for the same candidate.
 It is possible to have more members as long as the student receives permission from the PhD Working Group and the Division of Graduate Studies.
 The Committee will guide the student's research and pass judgment on the merits of the dissertation.
 The dissertation chair and the majority of the Committee members will be architecture faculty who are members of the department's PhD faculty.
-Students are expected to consult with the PhD program director and Advisor about potential dissertation Committee members to determine their eligibility in accordance with UO Division of Graduate Studies requirements.
+Students are expected to consult with the PhD Program Director and Advisor about potential dissertation Committee members to determine their eligibility in accordance with UO Division of Graduate Studies requirements.